pamapa/callblocker/etc/callblocker/README.md

 Name                  | Site                           | Description
 ----                  | ----                           | -----------
 ""                    | N/A                            | No online check is done
-"phonespamfilter_com" | http://www.phonespamfilter.com | Free for non commercial use
+"phonespamfilter_com" | http://www.phonespamfilter.com | Free for non commercial use.
+Support for Astralia, France, New Zealand, United Kingdom and United States.
-"whocalled_us"        | http://whocalled.us            | Mostly USA and Canada (+1).
-Free, but needs login
+"whocalled_us"        | http://whocalled.us            | Free, support for USA and Canada (+1).
-"tellows_de"          | http://tellows.de              | Not free
+"tellows_de"          | http://tellows.de              | Not free, support for many countries all over the world.

 Developer hint: The online check name e.g. "tellows_de" leds to the python script name onlinecheck_tellows_de.py.
-This allows easily to add additional scripts.

 ## <a name="onlineLookup"></a> Online lookup option